Vizcaya & Museum & Gardens

 - Miami-Dade Dept. of Cultural Affairs - Golden Ticket (for residents 62 & older)

-- Culture Shock Miami student discounts (purchase of one $5 ticket for a 13-22 year old, a second $5 ticket can be purchased for someone of any age to accompany them)
+- Culture Shock provides student discounts (purchase of one $5 ticket for a 13–22-year-old, a second $5 ticket can be purchased for someone of any age to accompany them) Culture Shock Vizcaya Tickets

 - National Endowment for the Arts Blue Star Museum program offers complimentary general admission to our United States active military and up to 5 family members.
 Tickets must be redeemed on-site at Admissions.
 Valid DD Form 1173 ID Card or DD Form 1173-1 ID card must be shown for verification.
 Refunds are not available after the date of visit.